For Love or Money (1963 film)

 For Love or Money is a 1963 romantic comedy film distributed by Universal International, produced by Robert Arthur, directed by Michael Gordon, and starring Kirk Douglas, Mitzi Gaynor, and Gig Young.
 It was written by Larry Markes and Michael Morris, and released on August 7, 1963.
-The supporting cast features Thelma Ritter, Julie Newmar and William Bendix.
+The supporting cast features Thelma Ritter, Leslie Parrish, Julie Newmar and William Bendix.

-To date, this remains the last film starring Gaynor before her retirement from acting.
+This is the last film starring Gaynor before her retirement from acting in feature films.

 Plot

-Lawyer Donald Kenneth "Deke" Gentry (Kirk Douglas) is given the task of playing matchmaker for the three daughters of his wealthy client Chloe Brasher (Thelma Ritter).
+Lawyer Donald Kenneth "Deke" Gentry is given the task of playing matchmaker for the three daughters of his wealthy client Chloe Brasher.